PierreBtz/quarkus-kubernetes-client-bug/README.md

 # quarkus-kubernetes-client-bug Project

-This is a reproduction for TODO
-It will inject a `KubernetesClient` with the default configuration and try to load some Kubernetes resources.
+This is a reproduction for https://github.com/quarkusio/quarkus/issues/29532 It will inject a `KubernetesClient` with the default configuration and try to load some Kubernetes resources.

 Steps: